juniorsundarCasual/TGT/vault/volume-2.chapter-155.md

 'What?!'

 'If you want the world to bend, you cannot coax it.
 You must grab it by the ends and force it to bend,' the other Guy expounded.
 'It is acceptable to lie if the goal is to enlighten the ignorant masses to the Truth.
-Should certain interlopers resist against the Absolute Truth, it is morally acceptable to purge them, after all we cannot let a few rotten apples spoil the bunch.'
+Should certain interlopers resist against the Absolute Truth, it is morally acceptable to purge them, after all, we cannot let a few rotten apples spoil the bunch.'

 'You're a monster!'